 - Authentic and Diverse Coalitions.
 We believe that equity is advanced when we identify our commonalities, build upon our strengths and expertise, and engage our differences.
 Our efforts to build authentic partnerships and coalitions across social, economic, and geographic boundaries and roles are sincere and based on engagement, honest and open dialogue, mutual respect, and a shared vision and goals.

-Denise Boston, Ph.D., is a respected scholar-practitioner and Howard County Government’s inaugural Equity and Restorative Practices Manager (ERPM), charged with advancing equity, diversity, and inclusion (EDI) in the County’s operations and community engagement.
+Denise Boston (she/her/hers), Ph.D., is a respected scholar-practitioner and Howard County Government’s inaugural Equity and Restorative Practices Manager (ERPM), charged with advancing equity, diversity, and inclusion (EDI) in the County’s operations and community engagement.
 As the leading designer of the organization’s evolving EDI framework, Dr. Boston works with staff, leaders, and community stakeholders to refine and build consensus for an overall plan, operationalize its goals and establish metrics to monitor and ensure progress.

 Before assuming the ERPM post, she was Dean of Diversity and Inclusion and Professor of Psychology at the California Institute of Integral Studies in San Francisco, California (CIIS).
 Dr. Boston held a faculty appointment at CIIS from 2009-2019 in the Expressive Arts Therapy master-level program.
 She has presented at conferences and universities nationally and internationally, and delivered innovative programs anchored in EDI to city governments, public health agencies, and community-based programs, among other entities.
 Dr. Boston currently is a lecturer and mentor in the Kaiser Permanente Practitioner-Scholars Training Program at Trinity Washington University, teaching ACEs and trauma-informed practices and trauma-informed expressive arts therapy.